KerimKochekov/Distributed-File-System/README.md

 ### User guide

 ---
-# DFS
+# DFS (Distrbitued File System)
-Distributed file system like HDFS.
-It consists of one Master (NameNode) and multiple Storages (DataNode).
-And a client for interaction.
-It will dump namespace information(dir_tree and file_tree) when given SIGINT and reload it when fired up next time(fs.img).
-Replicate data the way HDFS does(random).
-It will send data to 1st storage and that storage will send it to next one and so on.
-Reading done in similar manner.
-Will contact first storage for block, if fails then second and so on.
-Uses RPyC library in Python for RPC.
+This is a distributed file system similar to HDFS.
+It has one Master (NameNode) and multiple Storages (DataNode), as well as a client for interaction.
+When given a SIGINT, it will dump the namespace information (dir_tree and file_tree) and reload it when fired up next time (fs.img).
+Data replication is done randomly, similar to HDFS.
+The data is sent to the first storage, which then sends it to the next one and so on.
+Reading is done in a similar manner - it will contact the first storage for the block, and if it fails, it will try the second and so on.
+This system uses the RPyC library in Python for RPC.